Graphical tools for selecting conditional instrumental sets: Efficient and linearly valid conditional instrumental sets

 The tuple $(Z^o,W^o)$ is constructed as follows.
 We first choose $W^o$ in order to minimize the residual variance.
 With $W^o$ fixed we then in turn choose $Z^o$ from the remaining covariates in order to maximize the conditional instrumental strength.
 The conditions $Z^o \neq \emptyset$ and $Z^o \cap \{\pa(X,\g) \cup \mathrm{sib}(X,\g)\} \neq \emptyset$ ensure that the resulting $Z^o$ is not too small.
-We give examples where the two conditions are violated in Section \ref{sec:weird optimal cis} of the Supplementary Material and emphasize that $Z^o=\emptyset$ may occur in cases where other tuples are valid.
+We give examples where the two conditions are violated in Section \ref{sec:weird optimal cis} of the Supplementary Material and emphasize that $Z^o=\emptyset$ may occur in cases where other tuples are linearly valid.
+For interested readers, we also provide an example in Section \ref{sec:weird optimal cis} where all linearly valid tuples are graphically optimal.